As an artist and homeowner, Donna enjoys creating unique decorative items and holiday ornaments to welcome all to her artistic abode.

 Additional Supplies for Making Three Snowmen's Heads in a Row

-- 3 foam balls which fit snugly inside your sock - you can actually use as many balls as you can fit in your sock.
+- Three foam balls that fit snugly inside your sock—you can actually use as many balls as you can fit in your sock.
 You can also use fiber fill instead of foam balls

 - (optional) pom poms to use as earmuffs